pravega/pravega/documentation/src/docs/security/securing-distributed-mode-cluster.md

   * A Docker Compose application deployment
   * A Docker Swarm based distributed deployment

-Regardless of the deployment option used, setting up Transport Layer Security (SSL/TLS) for as well as client authentication and authorization (`Auth` in short) are important steps towards a secure deployment.
-TLS enables encryption of client-server and inter-component traffic and the clients to authenticate the server.
-Client `auth` enables the servers to authenticate and authorize the clients.
-Pravega strongly recommends always enabling security for production clusters.
+Regardless of the deployment option used, setting up Transport Layer Security (SSL/TLS) as well as client authentication and authorization (`Auth` in short) are important steps towards a secure deployment.
+TLS encrypts client-server and inter-component traffic and enables clients to authenticate the server.
+Client `Auth` enables the servers to authenticate and authorize the clients.
+Pravega strongly recommends always enabling security, for production clusters.

 Setting up security - especially TLS - in a large cluster can be daunting at first.
-To make it easier, this document provides step-by-step instructions on how to enable security when deloying a Pravega cluster manually.
+To make it easier, this document provides step-by-step instructions on how to enable it, when deploying a Pravega cluster manually.

 Depending on the deployment option used and your environment, you might need to modify the steps and commands to suite your specific needs and policies.
-Also, some of the deployment options open up additional ways of securing a cluster, as we will see in the next sub-section; We'll not discuss those ways in detail in this document, for the sake of brevity.
+Also, some of the deployment options open up additional ways of securing a cluster, as we will see in the next sub-section.

 ## Setting up SSL/TLS

 There are two common ways of using TLS for client-server communications:

 1. Setup Pravega to handle TLS directly.
-2. Terminate TLS outside of Pravega, in an infrastructure component such as a reverse proxy or a Load Balancer.
+2. Terminate TLS outside of Pravega - in an infrastructure component such as a reverse proxy or a load balancer.

 Depending on the deployment option used, it might be easier to use one or the other approach.
-For instance, if you are deploying a Pravega cluster in Kubernetes, you might find using approach 2 simpler to use and manage.
+For example, if you are deploying a Pravega cluster in Kubernetes, you might find using approach 2 simpler to use and manage.
 Also, the specifics of how to enable TLS will differ depending on the deployment option used.
 This document focuses on approach 1.
-For approach 2, refer to the vendor's documentation.
+For approach 2, refer to the platform vendor's documentation.

 At a high level, setting up TLS in Pravega can be divided into three distinct stages: